infoseek1/vocab.bibrm/README.md

 This vocabulary is part of a shared project between the Leipzig University Library (UB) and the Saxon State and University Library Dresden (SLUB) supported by the european union with EFRE.
 The goal is to provide a Electronic Resource Management System for the UB based on linked data technologies using RDF.

-Further information can be found on our [procect site](http://aksw.org/Projects/)
+Further information can be found on our [project site](http://aksw.org/Projects/)

 Reusing vocabularies/ontologies